-The hospital was built in the beginning of the 20th century, back when tuberculosis was a widespread and merciless disease.
-Due to the need of proper lung treatment the Heilstätten near Berlin formed the largest hospital complex of the region.
-It was easier to cure the disease outside of the dirty industrialized city.
-There are about sixty buildings to it, all spread out over 200 hectar.
-Not all of them are easy to enter, and officially you’d have to book a tour with those responsible (or just don’t get caught).
-It’s surrounded by a magnificent forest that makes for a great walk.
-We were initially on a foray for mushrooms nearby when we decided to stop at the hospital; most of us had never been in there before.
-It’s amazing, to say the least.
-You can walk for half an hour without seeing anything, and suddenly, from between the trees and bushes rises a building that reminds you of the temples of Angkor Wat.
-It was deserted so quickly that trees have started growing on the rooves of the houses.
+The former Beelitz Heilstätten was built in the beginning of the 20th century, back when tuberculosis was a widespread and merciless disease.
+Due to the need of proper lung treatment, the Heilstätten near Berlin formed the largest hospital complex of the region.
+It was easier to cure the disease outside of the dirty, industrialized city.
+There are about sixty buildings to it, all spread out over 200 hectare.
+Not all of them are easy to enter, and officially you’d have to book a tour.
+That said, we didn’t have any problems and didn’t have to climb any fences.

-While strolling through the dark and dirty hallways, with all the shattered glass on the ground and the graffiti on the walls, I imagined what it must have seemed like only sixty years ago.
+While strolling through the dark and dirty hallways, with all the shattered glass on the ground and the graffiti on the walls, I imagined what it must have seemed like – only 60 years ago.
 It must have smelled of disinfectant, like most hospitals do.